Managing maritime risks

 Highly valued project expertise

 Merikotka is also known for its high level of project expertise.
 The research centre manages five research projects and is involved in several others in the role of a project partner.
 In 2017, our project budget was over 3.7 million euros.

-Maritime research association Merikotka ry is the core that that the research centre has been built around.
+Maritime research association Merikotka ry forms the core of the Centre.

 The members of the association are the Aalto University, Cursor Oy, the Etelä-Kymenlaakso Vocational College, the Helsinki University, Kotkan Maretarium Oy, the City of Kotka, South-Eastern Finland University of Applied Sciences, Metsähallitus, Natural Resources Institute Finland, the University of Turku, the Finnish Transport Safety Agency, Finnish Transport Agency and the Finnish Environment Institute.